 1. The minimum age for competitors in the main race is 11.
-A minimum of two adults (18+) must be part of any team containing youth members.
-The minimum age for competitors in the children’s race is 7.
-Each raft in the children’s race must be captained by an adult, who may not assist the propulsion of the raft.
+A minimum of one adult (18+) must be part of any team containing youth members.

-2. Each raft will be crewed by a maximum of 6 competitors.
+2. Each raft will be crewed by a minimum of 2 and a maximum of 6 competitors.

 3. All competitors must be capable of swimming 25 metres fully clothed and unaided.
 Any competitors under the age of 16 must wear approved buoyancy aids.
 Life jackets will be available courtesy of the Canoe Club for a refundable deposit of £20.
 All competitors must wear suitable footwear to help prevent injury from hidden underwater hazards.

 4. We advise against drinking alcohol or taking drugs when taking part in water based activities.